vjthedeejay/dolby-io/README.md

 # Prerequisites

-Get an API key by signing up at https://dolby.io/, and save the key as an environment variable named `API_KEY` either on your system or in a `.env` file
+Get an API key by signing up at https://dolby.io/

+Save the following as environment variables either on your system or in a `.env` file

+- `API_KEY`: Dolby.io API key
+- `AUDIO_FILE`: Name of file in current directory to be analyzed

 Create a Python virtual environment